kaizen-ai/kaizenflow/documentation/notes/github.md

   mark it as `TO_REVIEW`

-- We leave bugs in the `TO_CLOSE` state when we need to so some other work after it, and we don’t want to forget about this by closing it
+- We leave bugs in the `TO_CLOSE` state when we need to so some other work after it, and we don't want to forget about this by closing it
 - The rule is that only who filed the bug should close the bug, after verifying that all work has done up to our standards